 Meethi Chutney is a must-have accompaniment for chaat dishes in India.
 Its sweet and sour taste is enough to make your taste buds tingle.

 Generally, this chutney consists of dates, tamarind, or sometimes both ingredients.
-However, the one we are making is without both- dates and tamarind.
+However, the one we make is without both- dates and tamarind.
 So here we show how to make an instant version of the same chutney.

-The ingredients list is short and simple for this chutney recipe.
-However, you can add your twists to them for more flavours and customise as needed.
+The list of things for this chutney recipe is short and straightforward.
+However, you can add your twists to them for more flavours and customize them as needed.

-Lastly, apart from amchur powder, you can add garam masala, black pepper powder or crushed black pepper, asafoetida, or chaat masala for more flavours.
+Lastly, apart from amchur powder, you can add garam masala, black pepper powder, crushed black pepper, asafoetida, or chaat masala for more flavours.

 TR’s Extra Shots: